harshadkumar-parmar/notes/Creation-patterns.md

 ## Prototype Pattern

-The Prototype Pattern is a creational design pattern used when the type of objects to create is determined by a prototypical instance, which is cloned to produce new objects.
-This pattern is particularly useful when creating new instances of a class is either expensive or complex.
-By cloning an existing object, the system can produce new instances more efficiently.
+The Prototype Pattern is a creational design pattern that specifies the kinds of objects to create using a prototypical instance and creates new objects by copying this prototype.
+This pattern is particularly useful when creating new instances of a class is either costly or complex.
+Instead of creating new instances from scratch, you clone an existing instance.

 Here's the Mermaid diagram for the Prototype pattern: